 Adding music to your library is the second biggest part of your Kodi setup.
 As of Kodi 16 Jarvis, it now follows a similar process as adding videos above, but that wasn’t always the case.

-Prior to Kodi 16, there was a definite difference between how you used the Music Library and the Video Library.
-For some odd reason, scanning files into your Music Library was a two-step process, unlike the automatic scanning available in the Video Library.
+Prior to Kodi 16, there was a definite difference between how you used the Music and Video Libraries.
+For some reason, scanning files into your Music Library was a two-step process, unlike the automatic scanning available in the Video Library.
 You actually had to manually pull up the context menu and select Scan to Library.

-Kodi first announced the new Music Library in December 2015 on a blog post on Kodi.tv.
+Kodi first announced the new Music Directory in December 2015 in a blog post on Kodi.tv.
 They listed quite a few enhancements, which I’ve highlighted below:

-- A consistent-looking library view just like for Movies and TV Shows
+- A library view consistent with Movies and TV Shows

-- Library splits up the music in sections: Genres, Artists, Albums, Singles, All songs, Years, Top 100 (based on your playback), Recently Added/Played Albums, and Compilations
+- Library splits up the music into sections: Genres, Artists, Albums, Singles, All songs, Years, Top 100 (based on your playback), Recently Added/Played Albums, and Compilations

 - Ability to use Smart Playlists to further filter